openhwgroup/cva6/CONTRIBUTING.md

 ## Git Considerations

+- The pull request must be rebased on the master branch to be merged on GitHub.
+That is why we are requesting permissions on the PR branch to allow the committer to perform the rebasing.
 - Do not push to master, if you want to add a feature do it in your branch.
 - Separate subject from body with a blank line.
 - Limit the subject line to 50 characters.